 Thanks for taking the time to read our post!
 If you feel as though you are stuck in a dead-end job and not meeting your full career potential, we urge you to take action sooner rather than later.

 Dakota Murphey has more than a decade of experience in a range of HR and Marketing roles.
-Since becoming a full-time mum, she enjoys sharing her experience and knowledge through her writing and connecting with like-minded professionals.
+Also, she is a founder of Geniebingo and since becoming a full-time mum, she enjoys sharing her experience and knowledge through her writing and connecting with like-minded professionals.
 Follow her on Twitter: @Dakota_Murphey